-Insurance Comparative Guide - Reinsurance - Indonesia
+Insurance Comparative Guide

 11.2 What other measures has the state implemented to protect consumers in the insurance sector?

 In practice, there have been issues around investment-related insurance products, known as unit-linked insurance products, in Indonesia, with many customers suffering losses as a result of misleading information or misunderstanding over these types of insurance products.
-To mitigate the risk, OJK issued SE OJK 5/2022, which specifically governs the marketing of unit-linked insurance products.
+To mitigate this risk, OJK issued OJK Circular Letter 5/SEOJK.05/2022 regarding Investment-Linked Insurance Products, which specifically governs the marketing of unit-linked insurance products.

 In the marketing of unit-linked insurance products, insurance companies must ensure:

-- conformity of unit-linked insurance products and sub-funds with the needs, abilities, and risk profiles of prospective policyholders, insured parties or participants;
+- conformity of unit-linked insurance products and sub-funds with the needs, abilities and risk profiles of prospective policyholders, insured parties or participants;

 - the understanding of prospective policyholders, insured parties or participants regarding the unit-linked insurance products being marketed; and